I got to hit last Friday for a total of maybe 10 minutes (no more than 15) for the first time in over 5 months.

 My injury got me thinking about other people’s injuries.

-And although I wasn’t injured this way one of the most common injuries sustained on the pickleball ball court is when players are moving back incorrectly for an overhead.
+The most common injuries sustained on the pickleball ball court is when players are moving back incorrectly for an overhead.

 Because they are moving the wrong way they end up falling backwards and hitting their head which is of course very dangerous.

 In the video posted above, Jordan is going to cover the absolute worst way to move back for your overheads.